naixinlyu/TransKal/README.md

-# TransKal (Update 05/13/2025: Sorry, the training dataset needs to be reconsidered)
+# TransKal

 ![Image Description](transkal-model-architecture.jpg)

 A Python package for time series anomaly detection using Transformer neural networks and Kalman filtering.
-This package is designed for general-purpose anomaly detection across various time series data and has been tested on the Tennessee Eastman Process (TEP) dataset.
+This package is designed for general-purpose anomaly detection across various time series data.
+It has been tested on the Tennessee Eastman Process (TEP) dataset and has also demonstrated strong performance on other public benchmarks, such as the Server Machine Dataset (SMD), where it achieved an F1-score of 88.10% and accuracy of 98.49%.

 ## Features